Screen time: Sleep

-More screen-time has been linked with shorter sleep duration, decreased sleep efficiency, and longer sleep onset delay.
+More screen time has been linked with shorter sleep duration, decreased sleep efficiency, and longer sleep onset delay.
 When using any screen before bedtime, the blue light emitted disrupts the body's natural melatonin hormone production.
 Melatonin is produced by the brain's pineal gland and controls the body's internal clock.
 This clock is what is referred to as the body's circadian rhythm and it naturally is responsive to light.
 Melatonin levels increase as the sun sets and remain at that increased state for the remainder of the night.
 As the sun rises, melatonin levels start to drop.
 This hormone reduction is what helps the body's natural rhythm wake up due to the bursts of natural sunlight.
-The light screens emit are in a similar spectrum of sunlight, but the blue light emission is what human circadian rhythms are most sensitive to.
+The light screens emit is in a similar spectrum of sunlight, but the blue light emission is what human circadian rhythms are most sensitive to.
 Studies have shown that the blue wavelengths are closely correlated to those from sunlight, which is what helps the body keep in sync with the sunrise and sunset.
 Therefore, using any screen prior to bedtime disrupts the body's production of natural bedtime hormones which can trick the brain to believe it is still daytime making it harder to fall asleep.